 Water World – 5 Steps for Maintaining Critical Services

-Our field staff continues to be available for onsite or remote assistance.
-If your system is in need of help, please reach out to us at 802-660-4988 or email@example.com
+Our field staff continue to be available for onsite or remote assistance.
+If your system is in need of help, please reach out to us at 802-660-4988 or firstname.lastname@example.org

 Vermont Rural Water will be holding training classes on Zoom at least through spring 2021.
 Click here to see our upcoming webinar trainings.
 DEC and OPR are accepting online trainings for continuing education requirements.